kean/Align/README.md

 ## Why Align

 Align strives for clarity and simplicity by following [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Although most of the APIs are compact, it is a *non-goal* to enable the most concise syntax possible.
-Instead, Align has a fluent API that makes use sites form grammatical English phrases - that's what makes Swift code really stand out.

 Align is for someone who: